shouryaj98/chariot-client/README.md

 [Build your own TTP](./cmd/bas)

-All BAS TTPs can be built using the command
+All BAS TTPs can be built using the command:

+> All binaries will be in `./build/bin` and will be compiled for Windows by default.

 ```
 make bas
 ```

-The resulting binaries will be in `./build/bin` and will be compiled for Windows by default.

 ### SDK